auxeniu/Lung-Cancer-Prediction-Model/README.md

 -   Experiment with advanced techniques like SMOTE and different undersampling strategies.
 -   Perform hyperparameter tuning on the top-performing models (e.g., Logistic Regression, SVC) to further optimize performance.
--   Deploy the best model as a simple web application using Flask or Streamlit for interactive risk assessment.
 -   Explore deep learning models for comparison.

-## 👥 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/your-username/lung-cancer-risk-prediction/issues).

 ## 📝 License